codescene-oss/codescene-vscode/docs/issues/excess-number-of-function-arguments.md

-Excess number of function arguments

 Functions with many arguments indicate either

-- low [cohesion](./low-cohesion.md) where the function has too many responsibilities, or
+- low cohesion where the function has too many responsibilities, or
-- a [missing abstraction](./missing-arguments-abstractions.md) that encapsulates those arguments.
+- a missing abstraction that encapsulates those arguments.

 ## Solution